PacificBiosciences/sawfish/docs/user_guide.md

 `discover` and `joint-call` steps are being run in different directory structures.

-Note that for even more complex situations, the paths in the above discover settings json file can be manually edited before running the `joint-call` step.
+Note that for even more complex situations, the paths in the above discover settings json file can be manually edited before running the `joint-call` step, but in general the above mentioned `--sample-csv` sample specification option should provide a simpler path customization option.